kimruddock/pawelgrzybek.github.io/_posts/2016-03-11-my-first-year-of-blogging.md

 There is no place here for any boring stats, simply because I have no access to the numbers.
 During the early days I had a Google Analytics tracking script installed, but pretty soon after it was installed I got rid of it.
 I decided I would rather dedicate my time to writing content instead of investigating the numbers of visitors or bounce rates (I still barely know what that is).
 Even now I have no clue how many people read my articles.

 My domain costs me £6 annually and this is the only cost that I spent on the website.
+As a hosting I use GitHub Pages - it is totally for free.
 I earned on my website £0.
 I have never thought about it as a source of income and I'm going to be stick by this.

 I managed to publish 37 articles in total which averages at a serving of fresh content every 10 days.
 Compared to some other popular bloggers this score isn't impressive at all.
 Regardless, I'm really proud of the work that I have done taking into consideration the fact that I have a full time job (which is not related with my personal projects), run a small online business with my good friend who lives 2000km away, care about my lovely cat and recently split with my girlfriend after a 4 year relationship.
 Although I'd wish to write more, I can't keep that promise right now.